MichaelViuff/DNP/Assignment/README.md

  You probably have all kinds of other end-points in your Web API, so consider creating more pages (implement more features) to use these end-points.

  ## Step 5.5 - Formalities
-You may work on this assignment in groups.
+ - You may work on this assignment in groups.

-You must have your assignment on GitHub.
+ - You must have your assignment on github.

+Deadline can be found on itslearning.

 # Part 6 - Some other stuff